 like a banquet with speeches and. entertainment.

 We left Mosa at about 1.00pm and in the burning heat made our way through the tiny and pitted track to Saraclock, a really small settlement.
 But the welcome was huge and we followed the children and musicians into a small areas with an awning and side covers, for the speeches and entertainment.
+The children were intrigued and for many of the women I talked with, I was the first white woman they had seen.
+Lots of people to shake hands avidly and exchange names.

 More good food and although the bread became toasted in the sun it was very welcome.